ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 is to try to ensure that BBR does not react more dramatically than CUBIC's 0.7x multiplicative decrease factor.

-Some loss detection algorithms, including algorithms like RACK
-{{RFC8985}} or QUIC loss detection {{RFC9002}}, delay loss marking to wait for potential reordering, so may mark packets as lost long after the loss itself happened.
+Some loss detection algorithms, including RACK {{RFC8985}} or QUIC loss detection {{RFC9002}}, delay loss marking to wait for potential reordering, so packets can be declared lost long after the loss itself. happened.
 In such cases, the tx_in_flight for the delivered sequence range that allowed the loss to be detected may be considerably smaller than the tx_in_flight of the lost packet itself.
 In such cases using the former